ChrisEssery/group-project/Portfolio/Background.md

 **Ideal**
 ```
-  → There exists a real possibility that digital games can be leveraged to address the societal issues of
+  → Digital games can be leveraged to address the societal issues of loneliness and isolation in the elderly
-    loneliness and isolation in older adults.
+    population by connecting them with friends and loved ones through a fun, engaging platform.
 ```
 **Reality**
 ```
-  → Currently, existing gaming platforms for the elderly are not easy to use and lack video chat functionality.
+  → Currently, existing gaming platforms for the elderly lack ease of use and video chat functionality.
 ```
 **Consequences**
 ```
-  → There is an insufficient range of digital games for the elderly, which presents an untapped resource
+  → There is an insufficient number of digital games for the elderly, which presents an untapped resource
     for tackling loneliness and isolation.
 ```
 **Proposal**